Fishing Is Top Of Mind

 Each year, hundreds of anglers make their way to Big Bear Lake to participate in legendary fishing tournaments.

-Carp Round-Up - Schedules for June 19 and 20, 2021.
+Carp Round-Up - Schedules for 2022 have not been announced.
 Help the Big Bear Municipal Water District maintain carp levels in the Lake.
 Team up with a friend and collect your carp by rod and reel or bow and arrow.